Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

 To enable your application to use the component management functionality:

-1. To use the methods and properties of the [Tizen.Applications.ComponentBased.ComponentManager](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ApplicationManager.html), [Tizen.Applications.ComponentBased.ComponentRunningContext](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ComponentBased.ComponentRunningContext.html), and [Tizen.Applications.ComponentBased.ComponentInfo](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ComponentBased.ComponentInfo.html) classes, include the [Tizen.Applications.ComponentBased](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ComponentBased.html) namespace in your application:

-    ```
-    using Tizen.Applications.ComponentBased;
-    ```

-2. To use classes and methods, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:
+1. To use classes and methods, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:

     ```
     <privileges>